ialexi/Ace/README.md

     chance/chance.rb ace.light

-Right now, the ace.light argument is not used, but it is still a required argument.
+The ace.light argument supplies the theme class name.
+It is injected into the CSS.
+It is nice.
-Silly, I know, but supposedly we'll have differently-named themes at some point, so...
+And a required argument.

 "Chance" is named after the gardener from Being There.